swinterbourne/ewallace.github.io/blog/_posts/2018-06-07-phd-multi-omics.md

 Modeling and analysis of RNA-seq data: a review from a statistical perspective.
 Wei Vivian Li, Jingyi Jessica Li. https://arxiv.org/abs/1804.06050
-- *Review of statistics of RNA-seq*
+- *Review of statistics of RNA-seq.*